 The real challenge with creating listicles that will drive traffic is choosing a topic that hasn’t already been used.
 Writing a heading that is interesting, fresh and yet, not overdone, is not an easy task either.
 Also, click bait topics without substance are a big turn off.
 For instance, “10 things you didn’t know about XYZ city” sounds like an interesting piece, but the actual article is mostly things you already knew.
 Audiences lose trust and never come back to such websites.

 Certain lists of “5 best” or “10 best” may be subjective and opinions may vary from person to person.
 Claiming your entries to be the best in such a case wouldn’t be received well by the audience.
 It is better to create listicles that can be universally accepted as valid information and are backed by facts rather than opinions.

 This listicle published by Ebuyer is a good example.
 There is nothing pretentious about the title of the listicle and the list is based on the viewership and acclaim that these shows have earned.
 So there is nothing to disagree with.
 It is both believable and useful for someone looking for recommendations.

 It could also be a good idea to publish your listicles before specific seasons or festivals if your niche permits it.
 Creating a listicle on “10 beautiful Christmas decoration ideas” right before Christmas or “5 best air conditioners in the market” just in time for the summers, can drive more traffic to your article.

 We have already discussed how video tutorials can give you so much more to work with in your affiliate marketing campaigns.
-But videos in affiliate marketing are not just limited to tutorials – you can also create video product reviews, product comparisons, quality tests, product unboxing videos, how-to videos, best-of videos and much more.
+But videos in affiliate marketing are not just limited to tutorials – you can also create video product reviews, product comparisons, promo videos, quality tests, product unboxing videos, how-to videos, best-of videos and much more.